Lynsey Wall, Dip.Couns, PGCE, BSc (Hons) Counsellor, Therapist

 - Level 4 Diploma in Therapeutic Counselling

 Level 2 Award – Introduction to Counselling Skills

 I also hold:

 - Degree (BSc.
 Hons) in Psychology & Sociology (2:1)

 - PGCE: Primary Education.

-I have worked with clients at a large 16+ College as an associate counsellor across the past 2 academic years.
+I have worked with clients from the ages of 18-75 at a Doctors surgery as well as a large 16+ College as an associate counsellor.
 I support students as well as staff members on a short or long term basis.